LeviBorodenko/rateyourcircle/README.md

 ### How does it work?

-We use an optimised gradient descent algorithm to find a cirlce that minimises the cumulative pointwise misfit.
+We use an optimised gradient descent algorithm to find a circle that minimises the cumulative pointwise misfit.